 We know, economically, higher education will be critical for individual economic success.
 College graduates in comparison to those with only a high school diploma:

 However, most of Florida’s youth in poverty will never complete college.
 According to data from the state department of education:

-Individually, these numbers are startling, but there impact on the state of Florida will be staggering.
+Individually, these numbers are startling, but their impact on the state of Florida will be staggering.
 Our state lags behind others on the number of college graduates needed for a strong economy.
 Research by the nationally-known Lumina Foundation suggests that 60% of Floridians should have some sort of post-secondary degree by 2025.
 Yet, we are currently at 37.8% and at our current growth rate will only have 42.8% of adults with a post-secondary degree by 2020, putting us far below what will be needed for a strong, competitive economy.Today, the demand remains strong for the type of intervention that Take Stock in Children provides.
 If anything, demographic changes during the past 20 years have increased the sense of urgency: Growing wealth disparity means that many would-be students are being priced out of the post-secondary market as the cost of attending college rises faster than family incomes.
 For millions of Americans, incomes are stagnant or in decline.
 Research shows that this, among other factors, lessen the chances that academically qualified students will attend college and earn a meaningful credential.
 Never has there been a worse time to be educationally underqualified.

 Our program helps to ensure that students graduate from high school with the knowledge and skills they need to complete their postsecondary education and to successfully enter the work force.